Trojahn/FAST/README.md

 ...represents two shots (87213 to 87311 and 87339 to 87390) and a gradual transition (87312 to 87338).

 The last video frame can be ignored in some cases.
-In other words, the last shot may lacks one frame.

 # Example
 	$ ./FAST video.avi shots.csv